Long form. Nonlinear timelines. Because relationships are complicated.

 Then I accidentally knock over a cupful of pens.
 Four men rush to get on their knees to pick them up.

 When I’m inching toward you in my walker and dentures, remember, I once had a bunch of men fall at my feet.

 Day 1208 (February of the fourth year)

 I scroll through four thousand photos on my phone taken over the course of three years.
-There are pictures of me with friends, at events and on trips, conspicuously without him due to a fight.
+There are pictures of me with friends at events and on trips, conspicuously without him due to a fight.
 I’m struck by the sheer number of such occasions, remembering the sadness I felt over his absence each time.